-Little Criminals is Coming an age story that will keep you glued to the screen.
-The main character in it is the an eleven year Des – a boy living a really tough life involving himself in various crimes and mischiefs since he was 6.
-At 11 he ha has his own band and cruises the town looking for houses to robe , people to mug – or the way they see it to have fun their own way.
+Little Criminals is a Coming of age story that will keep you glued to the screen.
+The main character is an eleven-year-old boy named Des – a boy living a tough life involving himself in various crimes and mischiefs since he was six.
+At 11, he has his own gang and cruises the town looking for houses to rob, people to mug – or the way they see it, to have fun in their own way.

-Being underage (under 12 anyway) – he knows that if caught the cops won’t be able to do anything , but call his mother to pick him up.
-Knowing that his age makes him untouchable he takes full advantage of it.
-During a fight school grounds impressed by the fighting skills of Cory – Des tries to congratulate him only to get punched by the angry bot.
-He handles the situation and soon the boys become best buddies.
+Being underage (under 12 anyway), he knows that if caught, the cops won’t be able to do anything but call his mother to pick him up.
+Knowing that his age makes him untouchable, he takes full advantage of it.
+During a fight on school grounds, impressed by the fighting skills of Cory, Des tries to congratulate him only to get punched by the angry boy.
+He handles the situation, and soon the boys become best buddies.

-Nothing lasts forever and Des is send to a assessment centre for troubled youths.
+Nothing lasts forever, and Des is sent to an assessment center for troubled youths.
 But he doesn’t remain there for long…

-An unusual coming of Age story ” Little Criminals” is a Canadian movie.
-It reminded me of another great story for a troubled youth coming from the same country- Jet Boy.
-The movie director, Stephen Surjik made sure that we get as realistic picture as possible – having the majority of scenes shoot by a hand held camera and making a mixture of documentary style interviews and action/drama.
-Combined with the original plot we got an compelling, moving, disturbing and yes – a provoking movie that I highly recommend.
+An unusual coming of Age story, Little Criminals, is a Canadian movie that reminded me of another great story about a troubled youth coming that originates from the same country.
+It gets as realistic as possible, having most scenes shot by a handheld camera and including a mixture of documentary-style interviews and action/drama.
+Combined with an original plot, the result is compelling, moving, disturbing, and, yes, a provocative film that I highly recommend.

-“I was interviewing some kids in Winnipeg while researching my play Seesaw, when a teacher told me that one of the more hyper 11 year olds I met had been busted breaking into a house with another 11 year old and a four year old.
+“I was interviewing some kids in Winnipeg while researching my play, Seesaw, when a teacher told me that one of the more hyper 11-year-olds I met had been busted breaking into a house with another 11 years old and a four-year-old.
 When the police asked him what he was doing, he replied, “babysitting.”